 Reread, reread, and reread your medical school application some more

 Make sure all of the information is entered correctly and check for spelling and grammar mistakes multiple times.
 I developed the habit of reading my entire application at the end of every day I worked on it; I read my application in its entirety more than ten times before I submitted it.
 In addition to minimizing writing mistakes, this will also make you very familiar with what you wrote in your application, which will be important for interviews.
 Ideally, you should also have someone who knows you well, and someone who does not, review your application.

-Completing the AMCAS application is a thought-intensive process
+Applying is a thought-intensive process

 Don’t rush any part of the application

 Contrary to most SDN advice, you don’t need to submit the application within the first few days of the application accepting submissions in order to be “on time.”
 While the time required for applications to be verified does get much longer quickly, you won’t be receiving any secondaries immediately afterward.
 The schools require some time to process the verified applications and will generally indicate on their websites when secondaries are expected to start rolling out.
 Don’t compromise the integrity of your application for the sake of submitting it on the first day possible, with the only exception being that you already have properly reviewed and edited everything.
 Taking a few days to intensively review your application and make necessary changes will yield many more benefits than submitting the application on the first day possible without reviewing and editing.

 Make sure to fully explain activities and experiences on the application